 If we can move on now to item 3, which is papers to note.
 We have paper to note 1, which is a letter from the Llywydd, which is additional information following the meeting that we held on 2 December 2019.
 Is everybody happy to note that paper?

 bod y pwyllgor yn penderfynu gwahardd y cyhoedd o weddill y cyfarfod yn unol â Rheol Sefydlog 17.42(vi).

 that the committee resolves to exclude the public from the remainder of the meeting in accordance with Standing Order 17.42(vi).

 Cynigiwyd y cynnig.

-So, we now move on to item 4, which is a motion under Standing Order 17.42 to resolve to exclude the public from the remainder of the meeting.
-Is everyone content?
-Thank you.
+We move on, then, to item 4, which is a motion under Standing Order 17.42 to resolve to exclude the public for the remainder of the meeting.
+Is everybody happy with that?